 In this section of the website you will find all the details you need regarding safeguarding including;

-To find more details about who requires a DBS and how to get an application form please click here
+This is now online form.
+To find more details about who requires a DBS and how to start an online application click here

 Any club with a junior section should have a club welfare officer appointed.
 Welfare officers need to attend a Safe Hands course and details of those being offered locally can be found here